dart-lang/language/working/augmentations/feature-specification.md

     Instead, at most only one of the constructors can use initializing formals or super parameters and all other declarations for the same constructor must declare the corresponding parameters as regular parameters.*

+In this definition, the properties of the introductory declaration may correspond to an explicitly declared property _(such as an explicitly stated return type)_ or an inferred property _(such as a parameter type which has been obtained by override inference)_.

 ### Augmenting functions